lolbrish/examples/README.md

-# examples
+# Examples

 A set of example applications for my own reference and perhaps also useful to others.